elementWebDev/node-course/README.md

 })
 ```

-The call to geocodeprovides both arguments, the address and the callback function.
+The call to geocode provides both arguments, the address and the callback function.
 Notice that the callback function is expecting a single parameter which it has called `data`.
 This is where the callback function will get access to the results of the asynchronous operation.
 You can see where `callback` is called with the data inside the `geocode` function